MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/proxy-csp.md

 <a href="" id="proxyname-ports-portname"></a>***ProxyName*/Ports/_PortName_**
 Defines the name of a port.

-It is recommended that this element name is specified as a numbered node beginning at zero.
+It's recommended that this element name is specified as a numbered node beginning at zero.
 For example, to provision two ports, use "PORT0" and "PORT1" as the element names.

 <a href="" id="proxyname-ports-portname-portnbr"></a>***ProxyName*/Ports/*PortName*/PortNbr**
 Specifies the port number to be associated with the parent port.